-Although there are lots of great ways to drive traffic to your social media sites and website on line, there are also a lot of great offline ways you can drive this traffic.
+Although there are lots of great ways to drive traffic to your social media sites and website online, there are also a lot of great offline ways you can drive this traffic.
 This means you can promote your online business for no additional costs and reap big benefits.
-I highly recommend that all businesses take advantage of these easy promotional tips.
+We highly recommend that all businesses take advantage of these easy promotional tips.

-For these tips, I talk about your domain name (or website address) because I usually like to make my website my main portal to all my other online properties.
-You go to my site, you can get to everything else very easily.
 Check out Minimum Requirements for Marketing Your Web Site to see how to get your site up to snuff and ready to be this main portal.
-However, I’d like to note that you don’t have to have a site or use it as your main portal.
+However, we would like to note that you don’t have to have a site or use it as your main portal.
 You can use Facebook or LinkedIn or even Google My Business instead.

 - Add your domain name to your business cards.
-Seriously.
-I made this number one for a reason.
+This is number one for a reason.
 If you have room, you might consider adding other social media profile addresses (like Facebook.com/WebsterDigital).
-I added these to the back of my business card.

 - Add your domain name to any printed materials you create like letterhead, invoices, proposals, return address labels, brochures, postcards, etc.